grpc/grpc.github.io/_posts/2018-04-16-so-you-want-to-optimize-grpc-part-2.md

 properties of the key-value API, namely the independence of operations on different keys, the code is now much faster.

-One noteworthy artifict of this code is the `user` timing in the results.
-Previous the user time was only 9 seconds, meaning that the CPU was active only 9 of the 60 seconds the code was running.
+One noteworthy artifact of this code is the `user` timing in the results.
+Previously the user time was only 9 seconds, meaning that the CPU was active only 9 of the 60 seconds the code was running.
-After, the usage went up by more than 5x to 52 seconds.
+Afterwards, the usage went up by more than 5x to 52 seconds.
 The reason is that more CPU cores are active.
-The `KvServer` is simulating work by sleeping for a few millisecond.
+The `KvServer` is simulating work by sleeping for a few milliseconds.
 In a real application, it would be doing useful work and not have such a dramatic change.
 Rather than scaling per the number of RPCs, it would scale per the number of cores.
 Thus, if your machine had 12 cores, you would expect to see a 12x improvement.
 Still not bad though!

 ### More Errors

-If you ran this code yourself, you will see a lot more log spam in the form:
+If you run this code yourself, you will see a lot more log spam in the form:

 ```
 Apr 16, 2018 10:38:40 AM io.grpc.examples.KvClient$3 onFailure